oxygenxml/oxygen-publishing-template-samples/templates/custom-content-after-search/README.md

 # Custom Content After Search Template

-This is a smaple publishing template that contributes custom HTML content after the search input.
+This is a sample publishing template that contributes custom HTML content after the search input.

 ![Output Sample](search.png)